decentration/edgeware-node/Setting-up-monitoring.md

-If you are running a validator or a public node, you should set up system monitoring in order to improve your awareness of how your node is performing, and reduce the likelihood that it goes offline.
+If you are running a validator or a public node, you should set up system monitoring to be aware if your node goes offline, and restart it automatically if possible.

-This tutorial explains how to set up **monit** and **mmonit**:
+This tutorial explains how to set up **monit** and **mmonit** to accomplish this:

 * Monit is a process monitoring tool, which can restart your node if it stalls.
 * Mmonit is a dashboard that shows the performance (CPU, memory, alerts, etc.)